abuseofnotation/category-theory-illustrated/_chapters/02_category.md

 You would see a lot of similar diagrams in this book.
 In category theory, we often (always) define properties that a given object might possess, by defining a structure such that all similar objects can be converted to it.
 This is what we call a *universal property*, but it is too early to go into more detail, (after all we haven't even yet said what category theory is).

-## Isomorphism and equality
+### Isomorphism and equality

-One thing that we should point out, is that this definition (as all the previous ones, by the way) does not rule out the sets which are *isomorphic* to the product.
+One thing that we should point out, is that this definition does not rule out the sets which are *isomorphic* to the product.
 When we represent things using universal properties, isomorphism is treated as equality.
 We say that the product is "unique up to *an isomorphism*.
 This is a shorthand for "there are actually more than one of it, but they are all isomorphic to each other, so we don't care".

 <!--TODO diagram-->